Cilia Flores: Sanctions

 Flores has been sanctioned by several countries and is banned from entering neighboring Colombia.
 The Colombian government maintains a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".

 Responding to the May 2018 Venezuelan presidential election, Canada sanctioned 14 Venezuelans, including Flores, stating that the "economic, political and humanitarian crisis in Venezuela has continued to worsen as it moves ever closer to full dictatorship".
 The government said the 2018 presidential election was "illegitimate and anti-democratic", and sanctioned Flores, along with 13 other members of the ANC and TSJ.

 On 27 March 2018, Panama sanctioned 55 public officials and 16 businesses that operate in Panama, related to the family of Flores.
 The sanctioned businesses have members of the Malpica-Flores family on their boards of directors.
 The companies, headed by various members of Flores' family and recently created, were sanctioned for allegedly laundering money.

 The US Treasury Department seized a private jet and imposed sanctions on Maduro's inner circle in September 2018; Flores and top Maduro administration officials were sanctioned.
 Maduro responded to his wife's sanctions, saying: "You don't mess with Cilia.
 You don't mess with family.
 Don't be cowards!
 Her only crime [is] being my wife."
 The United States said the sanctions were a response to the "plundering" of Venezuela's resources.

+Capture and legal proceedings

+Both Nicolás Maduro and Cilia Flores were captured by the United States on 3 January 2026.
+The couple were taken to New York to face trial.

+On 5 January 2026, Flores and her husband were both arraigned, with each entering not guilty pleas to numerous drug trafficking charges.
+According to her lawyer, Mark Donnelly, she suffered "significant injuries during her abduction", including a fracture and heavy rib bruising.
+Flores wore a bandage on her forehead during the hearing.

+During the hearing, U.S. District Judge Alvin Hellerstein ordered Maduro to remain held until at least a 17 March hearing.
+This court appearance was later delayed to 26 March 2026.
+On 26 March 2026, she made her second court appearance, as scheduled, and afterwards was taken back to jail in Brooklyn.
+In September 2026, Flores requested a release from jail pending trial and stated that she had missed her monthly injection for a mitral valve prolapse since her incarceration and had developed a serious heart condition.